 Most theses and dissertations (and some longer class papers) are divided into two or more numbered chapters.
 Most chapters carry descriptive titles in addition to the number.
 Here’s how to format the opening page of a chapter for a Chicago-style paper . . .

 Long chapters in theses, dissertations, and long class papers may be divided into sections, which in turn may be divided into subsections, and so on.
 Each section may have its own title, also called a subheading or subhead.
 You may have multiple

-Here’s how to set up Chicago-style margins and page numbers following the guidelines in Kate L. Turabian’s A Manual for Writers of Research Papers, Theses, and Dissertations.
-(See section A.1 in the appendix called “Paper Format and Submission.”)
+Here’s how to format the main text of a Chicago-style paper following the guidelines in Kate L. Turabian’s A Manual for Writers of Research Papers, Theses, and Dissertations.
+Choose a single, readable, and widely available font such as

-Here’s how to set up a Chicago-style title page following the guidelines in Kate Turabian’s Manual for Writers of Research Papers, Theses, and Dissertations.
-(You will find this advice in section A.1 in the appendix called “Paper Format and Submission” at the back of the book.)
-OK, we know that doesn’t sound like a lot of fun.
-So for the fun part,
+Here’s how to set up a Chicago-style table of contents page following the guidelines in Kate L. Turabian’s A Manual for Writers of Research Papers, Theses, and Dissertations.
+(See section A.2.1.7 in the appendix called “Paper Format and Submission.”)